 - When the grill has reached 400-450 degrees inside (most grills have notoriously unreliable temperature gauges on the outside so I just stick an oven thermometer in there right on the grill grates), turn off one burner and brush that side of the grill with a little vegetable oil.
 Then set your chicken pieces on there skin side down and shut the lid.
 This is grilling over indirect heat since your chicken pieces won’t actually be over the flames at this point.

-- Cook the chicken for about 7-10 minutes on the first side before flipping, closing the lid again, and cooking for another 7-10 minutes.
+- Cook the chicken for about 7-10 minutes on the first side (10-15 minutes if cooking bone-in chicken breasts) before flipping, closing the lid again, and cooking for another 7-10 minutes.
 Time will vary depending on just how how your grill is and the size of your chicken pieces.